Information of JINR Directorate on current situation

 The Directorate of the Joint Institute for Nuclear Research and the multinational staff of the international scientific centre are deeply concerned and worried about the current dramatic situation in the world, especially in a number of the JINR Member States.

-The Joint Institute for Nuclear Research was established as the international intergovernmental organisation based on the principles of the cooperation between scientists from various countries for the sake of joint investigation of the fundamental properties of the matter for the peaceful development of mankind.
+The Joint Institute for Nuclear Research was established as the international intergovernmental organization based on the principles of the cooperation between scientists from various countries for the sake of joint investigation of the fundamental properties of the matter for the peaceful development of mankind.
 For more than 60 years, JINR has been uniting people focused on progress, understanding of the Universe, and assistance in the search for joint answers to global challenges.

 28 February 2022 г.